CaffeinatedTech/staticSend/README.md

 3. Forwarded to your specified email address
 4. Stored in the database for review

+If you configured a Callback URL on the form, the submitter will be redirected to that URL with an HTTP 303 See Other after a successful submission.
+If no Callback URL is configured, the API responds with a JSON payload indicating success (HTTP 201 Created).

 ## 🔌 API Reference

 ### Public Endpoints